JAndrassy/WiFiEspAT/README.md

 * `begin(port)` and `beginSSL(port)` and constructor without parameters
 * `end` to stop the server and the clients managed by the server for available()
 * `accept` like in new [Ethernet library](https://www.arduino.cc/en/Reference/EthernetServerAccept). see the AdvancedChatServer
+* <del>available</del> - WiFiEspAT version 2 doesn't implement server.available().
+See the PagerServer example on how to use the NetApiHelpers library for a WiFiServer	 with `available()`

 The WiFiServer class in this library doesn't derive from the Arduino Server class.
-It doesn't implement the never used 'send to all clients' functionality over Print class methods (print, write).
-For 'send to all clients' use the WiFiServerPrint class as the PagerServer example.
+It doesn't implement the never used 'send to all clients' functionality with Print class methods (print, write).
+For 'send to all clients' see the PagerServer example.

 ### the UDP differences